 Outside of three piece suits, men were enjoying the new trend for trouser separates in the 1920s.
 At first, the golfing knickers came off the course and onto upper class British gentlemen who wore them in summer for various non-sporting events and resort wear.
-Knickers gave way to their cousin ‘plus fours’- something half way between knickers and pants.
-And then as quickly as the plus four trend came in, wide legged Oxford bags replaced them and stuck around for the rest of the twenties.
-It was a whirlwind of fashion trends that marks the 1920s the decade of crazy pants.
+Knickers gave way to their cousin, ‘plus fours’ – something way between knickers and pants.
+And then, as quickly as the plus four trend came in, wide legged Oxford bags replaced them and stuck around for the rest of the twenties.
+It was a whirlwind of fashion trends that marked the 1920s as the decade of crazy pants.

 Knickers and Plus Fours

 Knickerbockers, later shortened to knickers, were popular sports wear for wealthy gentleman.
 Knickers were baggy pants that fit low on the natural waist and were tight below the knee, ballooning out around the thighs.
 For upper-class gentlemen, wearing white or light striped knickers in summer with a matching Norfolk jacket was the look of the teens and early 1920s.